Jørstadmoen

 Jørstadmoen is a village in Lillehammer Municipality in Innlandet county, Norway.
-It is located along the river Gudbrandsdalslågen, about 4 km northwest of Lillehammer, and just across the river from the village of Fåberg.
+It is located in the Gudbrandsdalen valley along the river Gudbrandsdalslågen, about 4 km northwest of Lillehammer, and just across the river from the village of Fåberg.

 The 0.8 km2 village has a population (2024) of 656 and a population density of 820 PD/km2.
+The village has a school, grocery store, and sports facilities.